umairkarel/Beginner-Projects/readme.md

 # Python Projects

-These are some of the Projects I have done in Python, and I think every Beginner/Intermediate Programmer must try these Projects.
+These are some of the Projects I have made in Python, and I think every Beginner/Intermediate level Student must try these Projects.

+Feel free to suggest new ideas and contribute projects!